amazon-archives/aws-full-stack-template/workshop/readme.md

 #### Option 4: Turn it into a blog *(hard)*

 Now that you've added individual product pages, you are not that far off from a blog website.
-The search experience will help viewers find your content, the Best Sellers list can effectively return your most popular posts, and the product catalog and product pages can be your blog entries!
+The search experience will help viewers find your content, the *Best Sellers* list can effectively return your most popular posts, and the product catalog and product pages can be your blog entries!
 What else can you do?

 #### Option 5: Use a different database *(hardest)*

 Perhaps you want to use a different database for your product catalog (i.e. Amazon Aurora).
-Change the backend structure, API calls, and other lookups to use a different database structure and call the other service.
+Change the backend structure, API calls, and other lookups to use a different database structure and call t other service.

 #### Option 6: Build out the “Friends” functionality in the Bookstore *(hardest)*